 Arthurs Pass being the alpine village made famous by the TransAlpine train journey that travels from Christchurch to Greymouth, located on the West Coast of the South Island.

-Near to the Arthurs Pass village is an engineering achievement of a impressive roadway viaduct that ensures travelers safe and all year round road access to the extremely scenic West Coast region of the South Island.
+Near to the Arthurs Pass village is an engineering achievement of a impressive roadway viaduct that ensures road users safe and all year round vehicle access to the extremely scenic West Coast region of the South Island.